MikeyBeez/Julie-Julie/README.md

 INSTALLATION

 There are a lot of tricky bits in here; so I don't recommend using pip install -r requirements.txt.
 I include this file as a version record, however.
-Check it agaist a pip list to find inconsistencies, if you are having trouble.
+Check it against a pip list to find inconsistencies, if you are having trouble.

 Since I use gTTS as and operating system level utility.
 You probably should too -- see my GoogSpeech Github repository.
 You must also, however, install gTTS in the virtual environment you create below.
 Otherwise: import gtts (lower case once programming in python -- go figure) or your python programs will fail.

 Install gTTS in the base environment:

-pip install gTTS=1.2.2 --use-feature=2020-resolver  (gTTS 2.0 sucks and causes latency problems.)
+sudo pip3 install gTTS==1.2.2 --use-feature=2020-resolver  (gTTS 2.0 sucks and causes latency problems.)

 There are changes to pip's wrapper so add the --use-feature=2020-resolver switch until pip's programmers make all their changes.